Conducting Routine Animal Hygiene Tasks

 Grooming

-Some animals may require bathing or other grooming tasks to be undertaken while staying in the facility.
+Some animals may require bathing or other grooming tasks while staying in the facility.
 Grooming may be offered as an additional service or the only service at your facility.
-If you work with rescue or stray animals this is an important step as they may not have been groomed in a while or at all.
+If you work with rescue or stray animals, this is an important step as they may not have been groomed in a while or at all.

 Exercise and social activity